wix/stylable/packages/stylable/site/docs/references/imports.md

 import { gridMixin, tooltipMixin as tooltip } from "./my-mixins";
 ```

-## Import Stylesheet
+## Import stylesheet

-When importing another stylesheet the default represent the root of the stylesheet, and named imports represent vars and classes.
+When importing another stylesheet, the default import represents the root of the stylesheet, and named imports represent vars and classes.

 ## Usage